The work on this 1952 truck continued throughout 2008. Aims - to modernise the truck and improve the

 The right hand pictures above were taken in June 2007 in the States at the time of purchase.
 The left

 hand one in the UK - Aug 2007.
 After fitting the fuel tank and exhaust silencers, the bed was

-re-fitted with new stainless steel rails shown below in Nov.
+re-fitted with new stainless steel rails (from Jim Carter truck parts) shown below in Nov.
 2008.